 In this course students explore contemporary themes in Spanish literature with professors who are experts in the field.
 Through reading critical and literary texts, students explore the theme of women in Spanish literature and as writers of texts.
 The course examines selected prose, novels, short stories, and memoirs by important Spanish women writers since the mid-19th century.
 Students explore themes of gender, such as relationships, sexuality, women and nature, women and politics, women and creativity, and myths of femaleness.
 Contact hours: 45.
 Credit: 3 semester / 4.5 quarter hours.

 INSH 3003 ALLA

 Academic year students may apply for an internship for credit while in Alicante.
 Internships are typically with non-governmental and non-profit organizations.
 Students meet regularly with an academic advisor, maintain a journal, and present a final project and presentation addressing the outcomes of their work experience and relevance to current issues in the field.
-Recommended credit: 3 semester hours/4.5 quarter hours.
+Contact hours: 135-160.
+Credit: 3 semester hours / 4.5 quarter hours.

 Universidad de Alicante Courses